rscotton/zip-code-service/README.md

 # Zip Code Service

-A simple Node.js microservice for zip code looks ups.
+A simple Node.js microservice for zip code lookups.
 Integrates with [ZipCodeApi.com](https://www.zipcodeapi.com/).

 ## Installation
 1. Register for a free API key at [https://www.zipcodeapi.com/Register](https://www.zipcodeapi.com/Register)
 2. Create a directory named `private` in the root
 3. Create a file named `zip-code-api-creds.json`, plugging in your API key using the file format below
-4. Change to the root directory in your terminal and run `npm install`
+4. Change to the root directory of this project in your terminal and run `npm install`
-5. Start the server using `npm start`
+5. Start the server using `npm start` and start plugging in API routes!

 ### Credentials file format
 ```javascript